Raptyyy/rapty_ac_vr_guide/README.md

 > The Resolution in Content Manager > Settings > Video does NOT affect VR image quality.

 ## 2.2.
 VR Reprojection
-Reprojection reduces system load by halving the needed amount of rendered frames and extrapolating the rest to maintain a smooth experience.
+Reprojection reduces system load by halving the needed amount of rendered frames and [extrapolating](https://cdn.mos.cms.futurecdn.net/wwXXdLEWrPADG7yLtC48cP-970-80.png) the rest to maintain a smooth experience.
 For example - a 90Hz headset would need only 45fps with reprojection instead of 90fps.
 However, it may cause artifacts, input delay, or stuttering.

-- **Oculus / Meta** headsets you can disable it in the [Oculus Debug Tool](https://smartglasseshub.com/oculus-debug-tool/) with the PC Asynchronous Spacewarp setting.
+- **Oculus / Meta** headsets you can set it in the [Oculus Debug Tool](https://smartglasseshub.com/oculus-debug-tool/) with the PC Asynchronous Spacewarp setting.
-- **Steam VR** headsets you can disable it in SteamVR settings (Video > Motion Smoothing).
+- **Steam VR** headsets you can set it in SteamVR settings (Video > Motion Smoothing).
-- **Windows Mixed Reality** headsets you can disable it in OpenXR Tools for Windows Mixed Reality (Motion Reprojection Rate).
+- **Windows Mixed Reality** headsets you can set it in OpenXR Tools for Windows Mixed Reality (Motion Reprojection Rate).
-- **Pimax** headsets you can disable it in the Pimax Play software (Smart Smoothing).
+- **Pimax** headsets you can set it in the Pimax Play software (Smart Smoothing).

 Any headset using OpenComposite and the OpenXR Toolkit can also adjust Reprojection through the OpenXR Toolkit.